boundless-xyz/boundless/docs/src/prover-manual/broker/README.md

 Before starting we also recommend you [optimize the performance][page-perf] of your bento stack.
 ## Funding your broker on the proving market

 To operate broker you will need to have an Ethereum wallet setup and funded with enough ETH to pay for gas fees.
 For test net purposes we recommend using a new wallet and funding it with 1-2 Sep Eth.
 Using metamask to initialize this wallet is typical.
-(Note: that in production settings, this practice is not recommended, and a more robust use of signing service (e.g. fireblocks is recommended)).

 The following process will guide you through setting up a new wallet and funding it with testnet ETH: